playday3008/AC.Rogue-Lang-Patch/README.md

 ### tl;dr

-Patch for the AC: Rogue to force change the language of the game, and remove black bars on non 16:9 resolutions.
+Patch for the AC: Rogue to force change the language of the game, remove black bars on non 16:9 resolutions, changable FOV.

 ### Theory